Table of Contents

 The login window shows up, containing the login prompt or account switcher.
 Since the client cannot authenticate, it may seem like it's a dead end, but it's actually very easy to overcome this issue.

-Solution: Simply follow the procedure under section Extras, Keeping the client offline forever.
+Solution: Simply follow the procedure under section Keeping the client offline forever.
 Whether the account is currently logged in or not, as long as it has been logged in to once, editing loginusers.vdf is sufficient to log in offline.

 Scenario: Steam install deleted/corrupted